LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 |:--:|
 | *Figure 3*: non-redundant interactions.|

 *Figure 3* shows a disagreement between the modalities.
 We have **dominance** if one modality response takes over the other (e.g. the multimodal response is "*yes*".).
 We have **independence** if the responses do not interact. **Modulation** is when one modality response enhance or reduce the other one.
 Finally, the best scenario is when the **emergence** property give birth to new information.
+These property can overlap: typically, a dominant modality is also modulated by another non-dominant modality.